The Diamond Model Theory: Shaping The Future Of National Competitiveness

 Promotion of Innovation and Cluster Development

-Offers insights into global competition and the effects of globalization, helping understand how economies can strategically position themselves in the global market.
+Offers insights into global competition and the effects of globalisation, helping understand how economies can strategically position themselves in the global market.

 Academic Research and Debate